How can I best care for my child's teeth?

 Teeth should be brushed at least twice a day and adults should floss once a day.
+Parents should brush their children's teeth until they have learned to do it well.
 Everyone should see the dentist twice a year.
 Have your doctor or dentist show you the right way to brush your child's teeth.

 Does diet affect my child's teeth?

 Baby bottles can create additional problems with your child's dental health.
-When liquid from a bottle--like milk and juice--stays in contact with the teeth for a long time, the sugars cause tooth decay.
+When liquid from a bottle, like milk and juice, stays in contact with the teeth for a long time, the sugars cause tooth decay.
 This can create a condition called bottle mouth.
 Your baby's teeth can develop cavities and become pitted or discolored.
 Never put a baby to bed with a bottle.
-Don't let your child walk around during the day with a bottle, and teach your child to use a drinking cup around his or her first birthday.
+Don't let your child walk around during the day with a bottle, and teach your child to use a drinking cup around his or her 1st birthday.

-It's normal for children to suck their thumbs, their fingers or a pacifier.
+It's normal for children to suck their thumbs, their fingers, or a pacifier.
 Most children give up this habit on their own by age 4, with no harm done to their teeth.
 If your child still has a sucking habit after age 4, tell your dentist.
-Your dentist can watch carefully for any problems as the teeth develop.
-In most children there is no reason to worry about a sucking habit until around age 6, when the permanent front teeth come in.
+Your dentist can watch carefully for any problems as teeth develop.
+In most children, there is no reason to worry about a sucking habit until around age 6, when the permanent front teeth come in.

 When should I start taking my child to the dentist?

-The American Dental Association recommends that parents take their child to a dentist no later than his or her first birthday.
+The American Dental Association recommends that parents take their child to a dentist no later than his or her 1st birthday.
 This gives the dentist a chance to look for early problems with your child's teeth.
 Pediatric dentists specialize in treating children's dental health.
-You and your child's dentist should review important information about diet, bottles, tooth brushing and fluoride use.
+You and your child's dentist should review important information about diet, bottles, tooth brushing, and fluoride use.
 Visiting the dentist from a young age will help your child become comfortable with his or her dentist.
-It also establishes the good habit of regular dental check-ups.
+It also establishes the good habit of regular dental checkups.